coreos/tectonic-docs/Documentation/install/aws/index.md

 Be sure to read the [installation requirements][install-aws-requirements], which include a section on [privileges for your AWS credentials][install-aws-requirements-creds], as well as the [known issues section in the Troubleshooting guide][install-aws-troubleshooting] before you install.

-Installation requires the CoreOS License and Pull Secret described in [Create a CoreOS account](create-a-coreos-account) above.
+Installation requires the CoreOS License and Pull Secret described in [Create a CoreOS account][create-coreos-acct] above.
 Be certain to create an account and enable the 10 free nodes before launching Tectonic Installer.

 Follow the on-screen instructions to provision your cluster.
 This process should take about 10-15 minutes.